 R7542 | medium | play | left | “Stone ID: R7542 – Weight: 1.72 Carats – Origin: Vietnam”Vietnam is a source of marble-hosted rubies, including the most common characteristics:

-They share characteristics with the rubies mined from Burma, though fine and untreated material is even rarer to find here.
-Most material is only cabochan grade and not facet-grade, though locals have interest in the low-quality material to make gemstone paintings and carve items related to phong thuy (something like a Vietnamese version of feng shui).
+They share characteristics with the rubies from Burma, though fine and untreated material is even rarer here.
+Most material is only cabochan grade and not facet-grade, though locals have interest in the low-quality material to make gemstone paintings and carve items related to phong thuy (like a Vietnamese version of feng shui).

 Most of the large-scale operations have come and gone, though there are small pockets of rubies and other gemstones that are being worked by the locals.

 Sources: Pham Van Long, Vincent Pardieu, and Gaston Giuliani.
 “Update on Gemstone Mining in Luc Yen, Vietnam.”
 Gems & Gemology, Winter 2013, Vol. 49, No. 4